D. K. Jain

-Devinder Kumar Jain (born 25 January 1948; mostly known as D. K. Jain) is an Indian retired Judge.
-He is former Judge of Supreme Court of India.
-He is also former and 26th Chief Justice of Punjab and Haryana High Court and a Judge of Delhi High Court.
+Devinder Kumar Jain (born 25 January 1948; mostly known as D. K. Jain) is a former Indian judge.
+He is former judge of Supreme Court of India.
+He is also a former chief justice of the Punjab and Haryana High Court and a judge of the Delhi High Court.

 Early life and career

 Jain was born on 25 January 1948.
-After completing B.Sc. and LL.B., he enrolled as an Advocate at Delhi on 9 August 1974.
-He was appointed the Additional Judge of the Delhi High Court on 19 March 1991 and became a permanent Judge from 23 January 1992.
+After completing a Bachelor of Science and Bachelor of Laws, he enrolled as an advocate at Delhi on 9 August 1974.
+He was appointed the additional judge of the Delhi High Court on 19 March 1991 and became a permanent judge from 23 January 1992.
 He was promoted as Chief Justice of Punjab and Haryana High Court on 11 March 2005.
-He was elevated as a Judge of the Supreme Court of India on 10 April 2006.
-He retired as the Supreme Court judge on 24 January 2013 and during the tenure he delivered 135 judgments.
+He was elevated as a judge of the Supreme Court of India on 10 April 2006.
+He retired from the Supreme Court on 24 January 2013.
+He delivered 135 judgments during his tenure.
 He was appointed the first court-appointed ombudsman for the Board of Cricket Control in India on 29 February 2019.